Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 To overtake them, yeah.

-Man, in terms of fighting, like a lot of brothers involved in early flight.
+Man, in terms of fight, like a lot of brothers involved in early flight, you can't tell me

 That's a good point.